All Episodes

 Oh, not really.

-Uh and and uh plus, you know, Hagel's running for president.
+And plus, you know, Hagel's running for president.

-But uh as far as uh maybe maybe he's got polling data in Nebraska, even though Nebraska went for Bush over 60 percent in 2004.
+But as far as maybe he's got polling data in Nebraska, even though Nebraska went for Bush over 60% in 2004, maybe people have soured there on the war, and Hagel's listening to the polls, who knows?

 Nelson's a Democrat, but he was with the Republicans on this.

-You might think that I'm a little suspicious, but you've taught me well, and you've always said follow the money.
+You might think that I'm a little suspicious, but you've taught me well.

-So those that have said we're against this war from the beginning, maybe I would cut them a little slack, but it just seems like there's a whole lot of changing going on, and not necessarily because of the last election or because of 08.
+But it just seems like there's a whole lot of changing going on, and not necessarily because of the last election or because of 08.

 So, you know, I'm still a little suspicious.

-I think people I want to be able to go back to their states and say, yeah, not only did I end the war, but I also brought back the bacon.
+I think people want to be able to go back to their states and say, yeah, not only did I end the war, but I also brought back the bacon.

-Uh there's no question that that's that's a factor.
+There's no question that that's a factor.

-And don't you think that because they they're able to put these bills together under kind of like, you know, the old Maxwell Smart cone of silence.
+And don't you think that because they're able to put these bills together under kind of like, you know, the old Maxwell Smart cone of silence.

 Well, yeah, but you have to dig deep to find out what's in these things, and half the members don't even read what's in them.